bcarr610/midinome-pico/plans/index.md

       return
     return

-  # TODO On Metronome Hold, Stop Metronome and stop triggering MIDI events (release control to the HELIX)
   # TODO What happens if helix has loop running and we start a new metronome?
+A: Trigger an immediate stop event to the helix.
+The helix will stop playing when a metronome starts.

   def PLUS_PRESS():
     if mode === 'settings':